cabuelow/enabling-theories-of-change/README.md

-## Code and data for ‘Enabling conservation theories of change’
+## Code and data for ‘Enabling conservation Theories of Change’

-Citation: Buelow et al. (*in prep*) *'Enabling conservation theories of change'*
+Citation: Buelow et al. (*in prep*) *'Enabling conservation Theories of Change'*

 An interactive web application and associated code can be found [here](https://github.com/cabuelow/enabling-profiles-app)